What National Insurance do I pay as an employee?

 Unless you are a director of a company, each employment you have is normally looked at separately for NIC purposes.
 This means each job has the full lower threshold, but you may pay NIC on each job.
 If the employers are associated, though, for example if you work for two different branches of a supermarket, then your earnings should be added together for NIC purposes.
 If you are not sure whether your employments are associated then you should ask your employer.

 If in the 2019/20 tax year you have two jobs, and expect to pay Class 1 NIC on weekly earnings of at least £962 throughout the whole tax year in one of the jobs, you can ask to defer payment of NIC in the other job.
 If you are paid monthly, you must expect to pay Class 1 NIC on monthly earnings of at least £4,167 throughout the whole tax year in one of the jobs.

 You make an application for deferment of Class 1 NIC using form CA72A.
-There are guidance notes you can download from the GOV.UK website if you need them.
+There are guidance notes you can download from GOV.UK if you need them.

-Look at example Anya to see how to work out your NICs if you have more than one job.
+Look at example Anya to see how to work out your NIC if you have more than one job.